hyscale/hyscale/docs/hyscale-commands-reference.md

 Undeploy an existing deployed application service.

 Options:
-  -s --service string         name of service `<serviceName>` -n --namespace string       name of namespace `<namespace>` -a --application string     name of application `<applicationName>`
+  -s --service string         name of service `<serviceName>`.
+Can be repeated for multiple services.
+  -n --namespace string       name of namespace `<namespace>` -a --application string     name of application `<applicationName>`
 ```

 #### Description

 To undeploy a particular application service which was deployed by HyScale, use "undeploy service" command.
 The undeploy command requires the service name, Kubernetes namespace and the application name as inputs.
-Multiple service names (-s `<serviceName1>` -s `<serviceName2>` -s `<serviceNameN>`) can be provided to undeploy multiple services.
+Multiple service names (-s `<serviceName1>` -s `<serviceName2>` -s `<serviceNameN>` or comma separated -s `<serviceName1>`,`<serviceName2>`) can be provided to undeploy multiple services.

 ## undeploy app